toridyar/react-dnd-keyboard-accessible-backend/README.md

 Same as `react-dnd-accessible-backend`, `react-dnd-keyboard-accessible-backend` is also not a _replacement_ backend for `react-dnd`, but rather an
 _additional_ one.
-This means you will most likely need to compose backends together to get all of the functionality you would like (mouse dragging, keyboards, pointer dragging on mobile, etc).
+This means you will most likely need to compose backends together to get all of the functionality you would like (mouse dragging, keyboards, pointer dragging on mobile, preview, etc).

 One of the easiest ways to do this is with [`react-dnd-multi-backend`](https://www.npmjs.com/package/react-dnd-multi-backend) and it's